SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/05-Homework.md

 [task-description]
 # Description

-Write a function that sorts an array of strings, by their length in ascending order, as a primary criteria, and by alphabetical value in ascending order, as a second criteria.
+Write a function that sorts an array of strings, by their length in ascending order, as a primary criterion, and by alphabetical value in ascending order, as a second criterion.

 The input comes as an array of strings.

 The output is the sorted array of strings.

 # Examples
 | **Input** | **Output** |